firemodels/bot/Bundlebot/README.md

 ### Bundling Steps

+Warning: these scripts erase and clone fresh copies of the fds and smv repos.
+You should only run these scripts in repos where you do not do daily work.

 1. Run firebot on a Linux computer to generate FDS manuals.
 If firebot is successful, documents are copied to the directory $HOME/.firebot/pubs and $HOME/.firebot/branch_name/pubs .
 At NIST this occurs nightly.
 The manuals for the FDS 6.7.6 release were generated using the script `build_fds_manuals.sh`.
 This script runs